 Science Streams was produced in collaboration with filmmakers at Chattanooga-based Atomic Films and was funded by grants from Tennessee American Water and BlueCross BlueShield of Tennessee.

-The videos are freely available for teachers with registration*.
-Read more about the videos, access the Educator Guides, and sign up for access below.
+The videos are freely available for teachers.
 Questions?
 Email us at email@example.com.

 Animals and Their Needs (12m 19s) – Animals have certain needs that must be met in order to live and grow.
 The habitats where they live meet those needs.
 In this video, students examine the habitats for three different animals at the Tennessee Aquarium to see how these needs are met.
 Students then use a model to reason about in which habitat a lizard or a sea turtle might live.
 (Early elementary focus)

 Investigating Plant Needs (8m 22s) – Plants need air, water, and sunlight to live.
 This video focuses students on collecting data from plants in and around the Aquarium to figure out what plants need to live and grow.
 Then students analyze their data and launch an investigation to decide if plants really do need these certain resources to live.
 (Early elementary focus)

 Just Add Water (9m 26s) – Water is all around us.
 Water can change the land around it, and the land can even change the way water flows.
 Join Tennessee Aquarium educators as they develop a model to help students reason about the effects water and land have on each other.
 (Early elementary focus)

 Secrets of Survival (11m 36s) – All animals have adaptations to help them survive.
 In this video, students have a chance to learn about different types of adaptations.
 Students then make observations of animals in an Aquarium exhibit to find additional adaptation possibilities.
 (Late elementary focus)